-Hashimi Parish is situated in a densely populated area in the east of Amman not far from the centre of Downtown.
-It is mostly older residential property with shops and a few businesses.
-The economy is fairly low with some unemployment so it is a relatively poor area.
+Al-Hashimi Parish is situated in a densely populated area in the east of Amman not far from downtown.
+The area is mostly older residential with shops and a few businesses.
+The economy is fairly low with some unemployment and so it is a relatively poor area.